Sales and marketing directors all ask the same question: “How do I get my products or services in front of the right people at the right time?”

 Traditionally, customer segmentation has faced three main challenges:

-These are all challenges Location Intelligence solves.
+These are all challenges that Location Intelligence can help solve.
 By enriching existing sales territories or more general geographic areas with publicly accessible demographic, geographic, and behavioral data, any industry can effectively identify and optimize their customer segments.

 This map above is a good starting point.
-You can adjust the widgets on the right to explore the different measures used to enrich the census tracts and the default view shows an auto-styled histogram of income levels.
+You can adjust the widgets to explore the different measures used to enrich the census tracts and the default view shows an auto-styled histogram of income levels.

 However, retailers need a more granular view.